 A hot sex life?
 Guess again!

-This makes sense, when you take a moment to contemplate how lovely autonomy can make you feel - and how miserable its absence can make you.
-In fact, when you're upset about something in your life - a love break up, a job problem, your weight - it's usually because you're feeling as if you're no longer in control of this area your life and bigtime lacking autonomy.
-Indeed, much of what creates sadness, anger, regret, disappointment - all these bad boy emotions - is having a feeling of being "autonomy-challenged"!
+This makes sense when you take a moment to contemplate how lovely autonomy can make you feel—and how miserable its absence can make you.
+In fact, when you're upset about something in your life—a breakup, a job problem, your weight—it's usually because you're feeling as if you're no longer in control of this area your life and lacking autonomy bigtime.
+Indeed, much of what creates sadness, anger, regret, disappointment—all these bad boy emotions—is having a feeling of being "autonomy-challenged"!

 Researcher Angus Campbell emphatically endorses the perks of autonomy.
 "Having a strong sense of controlling one's life is a more dependable predictor of positive feelings of well-being than any of the objective conditions of life we have considered," says Campbell.

-A University of Michigan nationwide survey also sings the praises of autonomy - reporting how the 15% of Americans who claimed they felt "in control of their lives" also raved about having "extraordinarily positive feelings of happiness."
+A University of Michigan nationwide survey also sings the praises of autonomy, reporting how the 15 percent of Americans who claimed they felt "in control of their lives" also raved about having "extraordinarily positive feelings of happiness."

-All of this reminds me of that now famous study on on those mice who researchers either gave cheese or electric shocks - no matter what these mice did.
-Purposefully these researchers created no logic to when the mice would be rewarded with cheese or punished with electric shocks.
+All of this reminds me of that now-famous study on those mice whom researchers either gave cheese or electric shocks—no matter what these mice did.
+Purposefully, these researchers created no logic to when the mice would be rewarded with cheese or punished with electric shocks.
 After a while, these mice eventually learned that their actions had no effect on their environment, and they lapsed into a state of passive listlessness and depression.
 Even when the experiment changed over, and the mice were given autonomy to avoid the electric shocks or gain more cheese, the mice were so depressed, they just lay there, choosing not to do anything at all!

-Luckily, unlike a mouse, you as a human have that terrific homo sapien perk called "consciousness."
+Luckily, unlike a mouse, you, as a human, have that terrific Homosapien perk called "consciousness."
 Meaning?
 You know better not to give up, even after your autonomy has been temporarily challenged.
-You know after a difficult time, you can take back the control you have over your life!
+You know that after a difficult time, you can take back the control you have over your life!

 How to begin?
-Psychologists suggest if you want to resiliently bounce back after a sideswiping, that you slowly increase your "internal locus of control" - the power you have to make easy, small changes.
-Studies even show that all you have to do is take control of a few small actions - and you'll be on your way to feeling like the master of your destiny once again.
+Psychologists suggest that if you want to bounce back after a sideswiping resiliently, you slowly increase your "internal locus of control"—the power you have to make easy, small changes.
+Studies even show that all you have to do is take control of a few small actions—and you'll be on your way to feeling like the master of your destiny once again.

 Is an out-of-control life challenge making you feel "out of control" over your entire life?
 If so, stop lying around doing nothing.
 Stop sleeping late.
 Stop watching too much TV.
 Start recognizing that this lack of a disciplined schedule will only increase your feelings of being out of control of your life.